AI memory

 If software is going to remember that, privacy cannot be an afterthought.

-A product that holds it needs a different standard.
+That is exactly why a product that holds it needs a different standard.

 The more a system remembers,